KayoticSully/Mineshafter-Squared-Web/README.md

 =================================

 ###Project Status: In Early Development
-For a more in depth look at what is done and what is planned please reference the [Status](Mineshafter-Squared-Web/blob/master/docs/Status.md) page
+For a more in depth look at what is done and what is planned please reference the [Status](Mineshafter-Squared-Web/blob/master/docs/Status.md) page.

+Not much is currently done, feel free to email me if you want to help and need to know what to work on.
+A lot of the authentication code I will pull over from the current site when I have a chance.
+I am still working out the new database structure.

 Table of Contents
 ------------------